 - Scalable data storage is key.
-With telemetry, we are collecting massive amounts of data; some will be queried immediately and some may be queried less often or possibly not at all.
-Regardless of how the data is used, we needed to create a scalable data storage solution to account for the large influx of data.
+With telemetry, we're collecting massive amounts of data.
+Some data is queried immediately, and some is queried less often or not at all.
+Regardless of how we use the data, we need a scalable data storage solution to accommodate the large influx of data.

 - A common schema is important.
 Consistent taxonomy makes it much easier to correlate data between apps and establish a consistent telemetry environment that provides a complete picture of business data.
-However, developing the common schema should not supersede data collection.
-You can begin ingesting whatever telemetry/logging data you have, even if you do not have a common schema.
+However, developing the common schema shouldn’t supersede data collection.
+It’s much easier to establish the schema and clean up data as it’s ingested, but it’s also possible to begin ingesting whatever telemetry or logging data you have, even if you don’t have a common schema.
 If the data is there, you can always transform it later.

 A reusable telemetry solution

-Our telemetry solution for the GSMO team has provided new insights into how we run our business.
-Using a common schema and telemetry extensions has allowed us to bridge the gap between sales applications and gain a better perspective on our end-to-end sales process.
-Our sales people are better informed and equipped for their jobs, and we have developed a reusable telemetry solution that can be extended to other parts of our business.
+Our telemetry solution for our app portfolio has provided new insights into how we run our business.
+Using a common schema and telemetry extensions has allowed us to bridge the data gap between our apps and gain a better perspective on our end-to-end business processes.
+Our employees are better informed and equipped to do their jobs, and we’ve developed a reusable telemetry solution that we can extend to other parts of our business.

 © 2021 Microsoft Corporation.
 This document is for informational purposes only.
 MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS SUMMARY.
 The names of actual companies and products mentioned herein may be the trademarks of their respective owners.